Salemgnk/The-quest/README.md

-# The Quest: Password Generator and Validator
+# The Quest: Vulneye Scanner

 ## Description
 This project is a password generator and validator that integrates cybersecurity concepts.
 It aims to help users create secure passwords while educating them on the importance of password security.